Ridwan805/Ridwan805/README.md

 ## Ahoy there 👋
 # Welcome to the land of learning something new and exciting.
 <p align ="center" style = "font-size20px" >Hello, Welcome to my Github profile.
 My name is Ridwan and currently I am pursuing my Bachelors of Science in Computer Science and Engineering from BRAC University.
 I am currently enrolled in 6th semester.
 Currently I am learning HTML and OOP in C++.
-I have also done some <a href = "#Projects">Project</a> using python </p>
+I have also done some <a href = "#Projects">Project</a> using python.
+Hope you guys will like these. </p>

 <br />